Polling Places are the places that you go to cast your vote on polling day, please see links below for more information.

 - What if I am unable to vote at my Polling Place on election day?

 A polling place is a the particular building where people go to cast their vote(s) during elections.
-This may be a local school, hall, leisure/community centre or sports club.
+This may be a local school, hall, community centre or sports club.

 No, voters live within polling districts which are a sub-division of an electoral area, i.e. a constituency, an electoral region, or a ward.
 The polling district in which you live determines the polling station that you vote at.
 You can find your polling place by using the 'Find my Polling Place' search tool.

-Polling districts are reviewed by the Council and the Electoral Registration Officer, often when there is a change in the Local Government ward boundaries or bonstituency boundaries.
-The polling district you live in determines the polling place you live in.You can find your polling place by using the 'Find my Polling Place' search tool.
+Polling districts are reviewed by the Council and the Electoral Registration Officer, often when there is a change in the Local Government ward boundaries or constituency boundaries.
+The polling district you live in determines the polling place you vote at.You can find your polling place by using the 'Find my Polling Place' search tool.

 The Returning Officer decides on which places are designated as polling places.
 These are reviewed regularly to assess the suitability of the facility for the voter.
 Issues such as access and location, making sure that they as far as practicable and reasonable they are accessible to all voters are considered.
 Other factors are considered in designating a polling place such as the number of electorate, geographic location, ownership and maintenance, future population changes, facilities, parking and transport.

-At each polling station there will be a Presiding Officer and a Polling Clerk who issue ballot papers and check the eligibility of voters when they come to the station against lists that they have been issued, they are responsible for the Polling station, it's running and also for ensuring the ballot box is transported the count.
-Anyone over 16 can register with the Election Office to work in a polling station, contact us for more information at email@example.com
+At each polling station there will be a Presiding Officer and a Polling Clerk who issue ballot papers and check the eligibility of voters when they come to the station against lists that they have been issued.
+The staff are responsible for the polling station, it's running and also for ensuring the ballot box is transported the count.
+Anyone over 16 can register with the Election Office to work in a polling station, contact us for more information at firstname.lastname@example.org

 If you are unable to attend your polling place to vote for whatever reason, you may be entitled to vote by post or to vote by proxy (a proxy is someone you trust to vote on your behalf).
-To do this you must register with the Electoral Registration Officer.
+To do this you must apply for a postal or proxy vote by contacting the Electoral Registration Officer for the correct form.
 See the Postal and Proxy voting section